Gixx/worstpractice.github.io/README.md

 docker compose up -d
 ```

-For the first run this will create tho docker containers (otherwise it will just start them):
+For the first run this will create two docker containers (otherwise it will just start them):

 - Jekyll 3.8
 - Webpack